IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 ### [Decorate a Template](xref:templates.how-to-decorate-a-template)

-Sometime you may want to optionally extend a Template from another Module.
-Decorators allow you achieve this and can help keep your Modules cohesive with a good separation of concerns.
+Sometimes you may want to optionally extend a Template from another Module.
+Decorators allow you to achieve this and can help keep your Modules cohesive with a good separation of concerns.

 ### [Get type names](xref:templates.how-to-get-type-names)

 When you need to get the name of a type generated by a template while also:

-- Automatically applying a collection format if needed.
+- Automatically apply a collection format if needed.
 - Adding any required `using` directives.
 - Adding any required project references.